iShark5060/tc-bot/README.md

 The Bot lives in the Diplomacy of War Discord Server - one of the largest communities around the game (https://discord.gg/YMAhCNjkgp).

+## History

+Since this bot was created before I knew how to properly use GitHub, I had created several repositories for each version and simply put them on private on a new release.
+I have now changed this, without keeping the changes made over the years, simply because dealing with merge conflicts would have been a nightmare.
+All changes were done by me anyways, so no contribution by others was lost.
+This is why the merges done for the different branches look all so strange, just ignore.
+If you're interested in one of the older versions, I have marked releases for each final iteration.

+From version 5 the bot was fully rewritten using Claude 4 Sonnet as helper, since my skills in JavaScript are not the best.

 ## Requirements

 - Node.js